calmdocs/keyexchange/README.md

 Because:
 - when this library was written, [HPKE](https://developer.apple.com/documentation/cryptokit/hpke) is in beta in Apple's Cryptokit library; and
-- when this library was written, there was no HPKE implementation in golang's standard library, or even in golang.org/x/crypto.
+- when this library was written, there was no HPKE implementation in golang's standard library, or even in golang.org/x/crypto; and
+- using [HPKE](https://developer.apple.com/documentation/cryptokit/hpke) does not allow any messages to be missed or dropped, and one of the author's use-case for this library *requires* some messages to be able to be missed or dropped (for example, this is useful for [calmdocs/SwiftPollManager](https://github.com/calmdocs/SwiftPollManager) and [calmdocs/SwiftStreamManager](https://github.com/calmdocs/SwiftStreamManager)).

 If the above changes, we will probably add [HPKE](https://developer.apple.com/documentation/cryptokit/hpke) to this library as well as to [calmdocs/SwiftKeyExchange](https://github.com/calmdocs/SwiftKeyExchange).
 We will also try to follow SemVer, but may not if there are security issues and/or as the underlying encryption used by this library becomes insecure over time.